Skip to main content

 B) BEGIN TRANSACTION ISOLATION LEVEL REPEATABLE READ;

-C) LOCK TABLE enrollment;
+C) LOCK TABLE orders;

 4. True or False: If a transaction finishes without ROLLBACK or COMMIT, the database automatically commits.